 Students affiliated with Houston Community College, Prairie View A&M University College of Nursing and Texas Southern University, are required to get approval for library cards from their institutions before registering for an Open Athens account.

-To register for a library card, follow this link:
+To register for a library card, visit Registration for Library Card and Access

 Liaison Librarians have developed a series of tutorials on basic and advanced PubMed searching, how to deduplicate citations using RefWorks, developing a PICO question or how to log in to Open Athens.